An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Recursive feasibility guarantees

-\begin{assmp} The terminal set $\mathcal{X}_f$ in \eqref{NLP-parametric} is a $l$-CI set for the dynamics $\phi$, with $l$ equal to the dwell time interval length. \end{assmp}
+\begin{assmp} The terminal set $\mathcal{X}_f$ in \eqref{NLP-parametric} is an admissible $l$-CI set for the dynamics $\phi$, with $l$ equal to the dwell time interval length. \end{assmp}

 Assumption \ref{assmp:terminal set is l-CI} is inspired by the invariant $(k,\lambda)$ contractive set which defines set invariance in $k$ steps \cite{lazar2013stability}.
-Assumption \ref{assmp:terminal set is l-CI} also adopts a similar idea employed in event-triggered MPC \cite{varutti2009event} where the set invariance is defined at a future time point. \begin{assmp} \rev{Given $x_0\in\mathcal{X}_f$, there exists a control sequence}
+Assumption \ref{assmp:terminal set is l-CI} also adopts a similar idea employed in event-triggered MPC \cite{varutti2009event} where the set invariance is defined at a future time point.